cs1302uga/cs1302-genlistadt/README.md

 as well as a `.jar` file containing the compiled version of the interface..
 Implementors should make sure that each method functions or behaves as described by the interface's API documentation, except in cases where a functional requirement changes the behavior of the method.
+Additionally, a testing script will not be provided.
+It will be up to you to write the test code for this project.
+Feel free to use the `listadt-tester` from project 2 for example scenarios you might want to test.

 **WARNING:** Pay close attention to the API documentation for each and every method.
 While some methods are new for this project, there are methods that existed in the previous list project that are now _genericized_.
 Some such method may also have updated API documentation.
-For example, the `add` method that takes another list as a parameter is now required to handle self reference.
+For example, the `add` method that takes another list as a parameter is now required to handle self-reference.
 There are also methods that were optional / extra credit in the previous project that are now mandatory (e.g., the `iterator` method).